cpedro/youtube_subscription_search/README.md

 The first time you run the program, you will be prompted to visit a URL and authorize this application.
 This is normal, and will only be required once.
 Open the URL in your browser, and follow through the steps on the Google website.
-You will also may get a warning that this app isn't verified.
+You may also get a warning that this app isn't verified.
 This is also OK since it is using the project you created under your Google profile.
 Once you have allowed the application to access your data, you will be sent to a page with a code.
 Copy this code, and paste it into your console and press enter.

 Once this is done once, an authorization token will be saved to you computer and used again in subsequent calls of the program.